ITPNYU/BigScreens/Big-Screens-2013-Syllabus.md

 - Make something that lasts 3 minutes for 3840x1080 pixels.
 We will look at it on the wall at IAC the following week.
   - Scaling up video isn't a problem.
 Remember the bottom 140 pixels will be cut-off.
   - Upload it to your dropbox folder.
-  - Post it to your blog with a few words to describe what you want people to be feeling, experiencing at 0s, 5s, 15s...1 minute 30s...
+  - Post to your blog with a graph of your arc and few words to describe what you want people to be feeling, experiencing at 0s, 5s, 15s...1 minute 30s...
 - [Technical Specs for IAC](http://itp.nyu.edu/varwiki/BigScreens/FirstTime-F12)
 - [Set up your Dropbox Folder and put your homework in it](http://itp.nyu.edu/varwiki/BigScreens/Dropbox)